 Driver Incompatibility Issues: Some hardware makers are yet to update their Windows drivers to play well with Windows 10 and that results in performance issues.
 Due to driver incompatibility, there might be a memory leak, which results in high CPU & memory usage.

-Windows 10 updates: There are various updates that are downloaded in the background automatically, resulting in slowing down of the PC.
+Windows 10 updates: There are various updates that are downloaded in the background automatically, resulting in a slowing down of the PC.

 Registry Bugs: Windows 10 seems to feature a few bugs in its Registry that are resulting in high CPU usage.